 It has become really challenging to categorize different types of online sites today due to the integration of the sites into one type.
-A typical question that people ask, for instance, is, “Is WhatsApp social media?”
+A typical question that people ask, for instance, is, “Is WhatsApp a social media platform?”
 The best way to answer this question is by defining what social media entails and the role that WhatsApp plays in its definition.

 Through posts, comments, likes, shares, and other related activities, the users of these platforms can engage with each other.
 Some of the social media platforms include Facebook, Instagram, Twitter, and LinkedIn.
 In general, social media are designed to create diverse networks or communities based on large groups focused on certain interests or concepts.